 Veterans or eligible dependents wanting veterans' benefits must apply for admission through the Office of Admissions and Records and apply for educational benefits through the Veterans' Administration.
+Applicants for

-Applicants for VA educational benefits can be found online at www.benefits.va.gov/gibill.
+VA educational benefits can be found online at www.benefits.va.gov/gibill.
 VA takes eight to twelve weeks to process an application.
 To prevent delays to VA Education Benefits, submit your application to the VA a minimum of eight to twelve weeks prior to the start of classes.
 After approving the application, the VA will issue the student a Certificate of Eligibility.
 The student must turn in a copy of the Certification of Eligibility as soon as he/she receives it.
 VA students are subject to the following requirements:

 - Beginning freshmen must have the high school from which they graduated forward an official high school transcript to the Office of Admissions and Records.
 Refer to the UNDERGRADUATE ADMISSIONS section of this catalog. - Transfer students must have each college or university they attended mail an official transcript directly to the LSUS Office of Admissions and Records, regardless of whether credit was earned at the institution.
 The Dean of the college offering the degree determines the extent to which accepted credits are applied toward a degree. - 3.
 Students receiving VA benefits must be working toward a degree or certification or be taking prerequisites approved by the Dean. - 4.
 Students are required to submit a curriculum sheet signed by their academic advisor for the degree they are seeking. - 5.
 All VA students must complete the University's Veterans' Certification Form each semester during registration.
 The student's Department Chair must approve substituted courses in writing before the enrollment certification is submitted. - 6.
 Students repeating courses may not receive full benefits.
 See the VA representative in the Office of Admissions and Records for details. - 7.
-Students must report any schedule change or resignation to the University's Veterans' Certification Officer immediately.
-A student who resigns or reduces a course load and who wishes to retain full

-- benefits must write a letter showing mitigating circumstances to the VA.
-If the request is not approved, the student must refund the overpayment to the VA retroactive to the start of the semester. - 8.
-Students eligible for the education benefits under Chapters 30, 35, 1606, and 1607 of the GI Bill must pay LSUS for tuition and fees prior to being reimbursed by the VA. - 9.
+A student who resigns or reduces a course load and has mitigating circumstances must write a letter to the VA explaining the circumstances around their decision to resign or reduce. - 8.
+Students eligible for the education benefits under Chapters 30, 35, and 1606 of the GI Bill must pay LSUS for tuition and fees prior to being reimbursed by the VA. - 9.
 Students eligible for education benefits under Chapter 33 (Post 09/11 September 11, 2001) of the GI BILL must submit a VA Certificate of Eligibility before a deferment letter is processed.
 The deferment letter indicates the amount of tuition and fees the VA will pay.
 The student is responsible for paying all fees and tuition prior to the established deadlines unless a deferment letter is processed.
 The student is required to pay any amount not covered by the VA in accordance with the deadline set by the University.